rsancheza09/react-redux-init/CONTRIBUTION.md

 	- Go to your branch and make a new pull request.
 	- Assign the PR to your partner in order to make the code review.
 9. After the Code Review, merge the code into **develop**, and remove the feature branch.

+Note: For deployments we are going to create tags.